josketres/gulp-up-and-running/README.md

 ## API

 ### upAndRunning(options)
-Returns an asynchronous promise that will be resolved when the specified webserver is up-and-running and will be rejected after the retries limit is reached.
+Returns an asynchronous promise that is resolved when the specified url returns an HTTP code 200.
+It is rejected after the retries limit is reached.

 `options` is a JS object containing the following keys:
 * `name`: The name of the webserver for logging purposes.